balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 Clicking _Create and deploy_ creates a new application and generates a release.
 Any devices added to the application will immediately download and begin running the release.

+__Note:__ Currently git submodules are not supported and will not build properly.

 ## Adding a deploy with {{ $names.company.lower }} button to a project

 You can add the **Deploy with {{ $names.company.lower }}** button to any project that can be deployed to {{ $names.cloud.lower }}.
 To add the button to a project repository, add the following to, for example, the project repository's README.md file: